Pashmina Shawl Care

 Careful hand washing is just one of the steps to take care of your shawl.
 Another small but important thing to remember is to be sure it is protected too while wearing it.

 Avoid wearing rough clothing like leather with your shawl.
 The friction it causes gradually ruins the material and it will eventually tear.
-Remember that pashmina cashmere shawls are quite delicate fashion accessories but with the proper care, it should last a long time.
+Remember that a pashmina shawl wrap is quite delicate fashion accessories but with the proper care, it should last a long time.